– Mathematically Modeling the Robots’ Turns –

 - Repeat all the steps for 100, 75, 50, 25, 0, -25, -50, -75, and -100.

-An extension for students in Grades 6 and above would be to calculate the circumference (c) of the circle based on the radius (r) using the formula:
+An extension for Grade 6 students and above is to calculate the circumference (c) of the circle mathematically, using the formula:

 c = 2πr = 2π∙24 cm = 150.8 cm.